 Casual, zero hour contract and agency workers

 Casual (or short/zero hours contract), and agency workers are treated as employees for PAYE tax and Class 1 National Insurance contributions (NICs).
 The qualifying conditions in all cases must be satisfied.
 The period for which Statutory Sick Pay (SSP) is due is different depending on whether the employee has had 3 months continuous employment with you.

-The 3 month continuous employment period doesn’t have to be immediately before the Period of Incapacity for Work (PIW).
-Continuous employment isn’t broken by periods of sickness, annual leave or if you’re unable to offer work.
+The 3 month continuous employment period does not have to be immediately before the Period of Incapacity for Work (PIW).
+Continuous employment is not broken by periods of sickness, annual leave or if you’re unable to offer work.
 It’ll only be broken by a trade dispute such as strike action or if the worker has been given written termination of contract.